pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 +++

 In this post we are going to go beyond _statistical_ concepts and cover some important _causal_ concepts.
-In particular we are going to examine how we can ask "what-it?" questions based on possible interventions we could make, or could have made in the past.
+In particular we are going to examine how we can ask "what-if?" questions based on possible interventions we could make, or could have made in the past.

 So intervention is not necessarily something we actually have to carry out in the real world - hence the "what-if?" nature of the questions.
 But we can ask, given what we know, what do we believe if we intervene (or had intervened) on a system.